datamllab/awesome-game-ai/README.md

 # Awesome-Game-AI
 [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

-A curated, but probably incomplete, list of game AI resources.
+A curated, but incomplete, list of game AI resources.

 If you want to contribute to this list, please feel free to send a pull request.
 Also you can contact [daochen.zha@tamu.edu](daochen.zha@tamu.edu), or [khlai037@tamu.edu](khlai037@tamu.edu).

 ## What is Game AI?